congto/ktos-108/Lab_03_Managing_Networks_With_Neutron.md

 ```

 - Review the "default" group parameters
-- Create a new security group, and allow inbound ICMP messages, and TCP on port 22
+- Create a new security group, and allow inbound ICMP messages from any destination (0.0.0.0/0)
 - Associate the security group with both of the running VMs
-  - can you now ping between the entities
+  - can you now ping between the entities?

 ## Extra Credit
 - what do you need to do to access the other systems?